 USA -- I would like to report an abominable customer service experience with an HSBC Visa billing dispute.
 It has taken 4 months, 20+ phone calls from me, countless hours of my time and your bank's time to solve a dispute of $114.68.
 The cost to service the dispute is undoubtedly higher than the disputed amount.

 Further, a strategy of ‘wait and see if she calls back before we follow up' was employed.
 These words were written in the notes in my file.
 Visa positions itself as being an advocate of the consumer, yet the burden of proof was continually put on me to prove that the charge was a fraud.
 I have been a customer for 20 years, dating back to Marine Midland Bank.
 I am leaving the bank as a result of this interaction but did not want to do so without bringing this issue to your attention.

 Details and recommendations are below, but I believe this is an issue with the design of the process that does not empower employees to put the customer first and solve their issues immediately.
 One easy solution would be to have each case assigned to an individual who is empowered to make necessary changes.
 All of the 20+ individuals I spoke to were quite nice, they just couldn't do anything.

+Written notification was required to begin the dispute.
+This delayed the process 3 weeks as I was camping and without access to a fax.
 Faxes were frequently ‘lost' in transmission, which I only discovered by calling to check on the case.
 I immediately issued a second fax each time.